 As for whether anything can be deep fried?
 “Well, one thing we ended up doing was a collaboration with Cheezus, and we did mozzarella inside of a big thick bread, and then we breaded the whole thing in our breading mixture and fried it.
 It’s a grilled cheese bomb.
 It’s basically a Monte Cristo sandwich on steroids.”

-Maybe you’ll want to just begin with some simple wings or zucchini chips, but let deep-fried grilled cheese give you #goals.
+Maybe you’ll want to just begin with some simple wings or zucchini chips—or fried clams since it is summer—but let deep-fried grilled cheese give you #goals.
+And don’t forget about homemade corn dogs—or all the other state fair food you can make at home.